lgibelli/singularity-docs/index.rst

     export SINGULARITY_DOCKER_PASSWORD=rawwwwwr

-If you are having trouble, you can test your token by obtaining it on the command line and putting it into an environmental variable, :
+If you are having trouble, you can test your token by obtaining it on the command line and putting it into an environmental variable, ``CREDENTIAL`` :

 ::

     CREDENTIAL=$(echo -n vanessa:[password] | base64)
     TOKEN=$(http 'https://auth.docker.io/token?service=registry.docker.io&scope=repository:vanessa/code-samples:pull' Authorization:"Basic $CREDENTIAL" | jq -r '.token')

-This should place the token in the environmental variable .
+This should place the token in the environmental variable ``TOKEN`` .
 To test that your token is valid, you can do the following

 ::